motyapa/Github/README.md

 -Coursera Machine Learning : Self-explanatory.
 Code in Matlab.
 Before each project is a pdf that highlights which files I edited & which ones were given.

--Data Structres & Algorithm : UW CSE 373 course.
+-Data Structres & Algorithms : UW CSE 373 course.
 In it are the projects we worked on.

+-Independent Projects: Stuff I did in my spare time